A Foolproof Guide to Root Cause Analysis

 • what the specific symptoms are.

-Step 2: Gather data.
+Step 2: Gather data

-Step 3: Determine possible causal factors.
+Step 3: Determine possible causal factors

 A causal factor, as defined by the American Institute of Chemical Engineers, is a major unplanned contributor to a negative event or undesirable situation.
 If eliminated, causal factors would have either prevented the incident from happening or reduced its risks and frequency.

-Step 4: Identify the root cause.
+Step 4: Identify the root cause

 This is where you choose which of the root cause analysis tools you should use to discover the root causes of each causal factor you’ll encounter.
-Refer to the next section for the 5 best ways on how to do root cause analysis.
+Refer to the next section for the 5 best ways to do root cause analysis.

-Step 5: Recommend and implement solutions.
+Step 5: Recommend and implement solutions

 Upon identifying the root cause, you can now recommend preventive measures to ensure that the problem won’t happen again.
 Further, develop a comprehensive timeline and plan on how you can implement the solution in such a way that all of the stakeholders involved are well-informed and trained toward proactive quality management.

-Create Your Own Root Cause Analysis Template
+Create your own Root Cause Analysis template

-5 Best Ways on How to Do Root Cause Analysis (with Examples)
+Root Cause Analysis Methods (with Examples)

 • Brainstorming